Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Over time, the blades of longswords become a little longer, less expansive, thicker in cross-section, and much more pointed.
 This design change has greatly credited the use of plate armour as a practical defence, more or less preventing the ability of a sword cut to penetrate the armour system.

-Blades differ significantly in cross-section, as well as in width and length.
-The two primary forms of blade cross-section are the diamond and lenticular.
+Blades differ significantly in cross-section, width, and length.
+The two primary forms of blade cross-section are diamond and lenticular.

 Lenticular blades are formed like thin double round lenses, providing suitable thickness for strength in the middle of the weapon while having a thin enough edge geometry to let a proper cutting edge be ground.